kushaniperera/Blog/pages/Wassom 2015.md

   ---------------------------------------------------------------------------------------------------------

-  "... ownership of real property is the right to possess and exclude others from a parcel of land."
+  "... _ownership of real property is the right to possess and exclude others from a parcel of land._"
-  "
+  "..._property ownership is also understood to include the right of 'quiet and peaceful' enjoyment of the land._"
 -